Skip to main content

 end

-Next, update config/routes.rb to point the root route to the new controller and action:
+Following the conventional way, update the config/routes.rb to point the root route to a new controller called pages:

 Rails.application.routes.draw do